skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

       # If unspecified, defaults to False (on-demand instances).
       use_spot: False

+      # Launch a managed on-demand job.
+      use_managed_demand: False

       # The recovery strategy for spot jobs (optional).
       # `use_spot` must be True for this to have any effect.
 For now, only
       # `FAILOVER` strategy is supported.